AvroraPolnareff/warframe-color-picker/README.md

 # What is Warframe Color Picker?

-This tool is designed to help you with searching for specific colors across the in-game palettes.
-Not only it lets you find the closest colors, it also gives you an option to adjust the chosen color on the fly, changing its brightness, hue, or saturation!

-Back in the day when this tool hadn't yet been a thing, in order to create an accurate in-game cosplay that is not hard on the eyes we had to manually compare more than 3000 colors scattered across more than 35 palettes, being limited to completely unrelated third-party software, to get a slightly brighter and less saturated version of the chosen color to match the scheme on a skin of choice.
-And oh my, texture / model entropy in this game is so high it sometimes was straight up impossible to predict how the same scheme would look on another object (doesn't matter whether it was a Warframe, a Weapon, or anything else).
-Yes, [the challenge was real](https://www.youtube.com/watch?v=KxRZX9eDpCs&feature=youtu.be&t=45).

-Despite all the pain, having an absolute copy of Nightwatch, or, say, Wolf of Saturn Six scheme on your Graxx skin was rewarding enough to keep getting back to it again and again, enduring the same obnoxious procedure over and over...
-After all, roleplay, fashion, and—as a result—immersion form the foundation of our envision of the true endgame!
+Warframe Color Picker is an easy tool designed to help you with managing your in-game fashion.
+If you’re a fashionframe enthusiast, this tool will be irreplaceable for you!

+All models in Warframe tend to have different textures, bump maps, and other stuff that heavily affects the color, sometimes changing it in a drastic way.
+In order to solve this, you’ll need a slightly brighter, or less saturated version of the color that you want to achieve.
+Without this tool, it’d be an absolute nightmare to grind your eyes through all the available palettes, since there are over 3000 colors in the game!

-Lucky for all of us, we've made an app that does this entire tiresome routine for you in a flash and automatically, without the need to manually grind your eyes through thousands of colors, needlessly memorising them all.
-Yay!!
-All hail the community!
+Lucky for all of us, we’ve made an app that lets you adjust your entire color scheme on the fly!
+Once you’ve adjusted a color, it’ll show a list of the closest colors to the one you want to achieve from all in-game palettes.

-We present this irreplaceable tool to all of you, fellow fashionframe enthusiasts:

 https://avrorapolnareff.github.io/warframe-color-picker/
 ![App](img/app.png)

 # What are the main features?
 Here is the list of currently available most important features divided into sections, named accordingly.